Basic Magic Abilities

 The ability to melt simple materials with increased body temperature

 Usage: Melting things can be useful for crafts!
 Classes often have students create custom candles, sculpt ice, or even work with glass.
 This can also be later useful for melting a latch to get into a door, or even a means of defense.
+(Great for blacksmith work!)

 The ability to influence fire that is present.
 Growing it, suppressing it, making it flow and curve.

 Usage: Can be used for cooking, camping, or just showing off while juggling little flames.
 Wyngrew may combine this ability with conjure fire to shoot small fireballs from their palms, or create fire and manipulate it on the fly.
-Manipulating fire is one of the core basics of any fire magic, and must be learned slowly and patiently to keep themselves and others around them safe.
+Manipulating fire is one of the core basics of any fire magic, and must be learned slowly and patiently to keep oneself, and others around them safe.

 The ability to create flames from nothing!
 Usually concentrating on a certain spot nearby to conjure a flame.